jaketon121/Reading-Project/皮克 vs Day Game vs Casanova vs NLP vs PUA/The Ultimate Alpha Collection.md

 are after all what make you fat not fat.
 Alright so drink lots of water, get adequate protein, avoid carbs.

+# Habit 3 - writing - journal - Write Project(Book-Blog) - writing (Non)fiction - Blog - keep everyday

+Writing what?
+Well at first I would encourage you to journal.
+Now some of you may instinctively have a negative reaction to journaling but this isn’t the journaling you are familiar with.
+I’m not asking you to journal about what Bobby next door is doing or who is dating who or any pointless crap like that.
+What I am asking you to do is to journal what you have learned that day and any ways in which you have changed from the day before.
+This does two things.
+One gets you comfortable with writing down your thoughts and expressing them and two makes sure that you are learning something each and every day.
+Now after a while this will get boring and a bit pointless (at least it did for me).
+The next step is to focus your writing on a project.
+Here are three projects you can choose from.
+The first one is writing a fiction book.
+This can be for fun or something to publish on kindle eventually and make some passive income off of eventually.
+There is a lot to writing fiction and you would be surprised how much of it transfers over to real life.
+Option number two is to startwriting a non-fiction book.
+Pick something you want to know or know and write it down.
+Organize it and make it into a readable manuscript by proofreading it yourself or having someone else do so for you.
+This can be to publish one day or just for the experience.
+The third and final option is you could start a blog.
+If you’re having trouble as to what you should write on you blog just pick something that interests you and go for it.
+The point is too begin writing each and every day.
+Writing and expressing yourself is a fundamental skill in life.
+One that it pays off to refine, often literally
 # Focus on lifetime habit makes it who you are not shot term invest to X number days and off gone nothing left ...

 Now I’m sure you’ve